 I graduated from the University of Maryland with a degree in structural engineering and an overflowing fascination with science, the arts, nature and the patterns that bind them together.
-I was fortunate enough to practice engineering with some of the leading engineering firms in the Washington, DC metropolis; the final six years with one of the leading firms in the world working on such structures as Frank Lloyd Wright’s Falling Water, The Smithsonian’s Hirshhorn Museum and Sculpture Garden and National Museum of American History.
+I was fortunate enough to practice engineering with some of the leading engineering firms in the Washington, DC metropolis; for the final six years of my career with one of the leading firms in the world working on such structures as Frank Lloyd Wright’s Falling Water, The Smithsonian’s Hirshhorn Museum and Sculpture Garden and National Museum of American History.

 While working as an engineer, the sculptural mindset I had only begun to foster as a sculpture student grew and flourished upon the structures, connections, frames, tension and compression members, and rigid bodies and trusses I designed.
-I created my own sculptural works in my studio in the evenings and on weekends for years, but as I became more intrigued with structural engineering I became even more intrigued with sculpture.
-This continued until my desire to focus upon creating artwork eclipsed my desire to practice engineering and so; in the autumn of 2008, gazing into the abyss of the most questionable economy since The Great Depression, I made a leap, and left an amazing engineering career to pursue my career as an artist full-time.
+I created my own sculptural works in my sculpture studio in the evenings and on weekends for years, but as I became more intrigued with structural engineering I became even more intrigued with sculpture.
+This continued until my desire to focus upon creating artwork eclipsed my desire to practice engineering and so; in the autumn of 2008, gazing into the abyss of the most questionable economic conditions since The Great Depression, I made a leap, and left an amazing engineering career to pursue my career as an artist full-time.

 As risky as that was, I am beyond pleased to be making my living producing sculptural artworks using metals, hardwoods and plastics.
 In addition, as of 2017 I have begun exploring the realms of clay, stone and paper.
 I continue to travel to the remote and fascinating places of the earth to immerse myself in the wonders of nature and upon my return combine them in my studio with the science and mathematics which influence and shape the artwork I create.